decipher3114/Revancify/README.md

 A simple and direct Revanced Installer script.
 It uses Revanced CLI to build Revanced Apps.

-Apps Supported:
-1. YouTube
-2. YouTube Music
-3. Twitter
-4. Reddit
-5. TikTok

 ### Note:
-Download Termux from their github or FDroid
+Download Termux from Github or FDroid.
+Termux app available on playstore is not maintained.

 # Installation
 1. Open Termux.